 Puerto Rico has always felt to me like a second home away from home, and I am so grateful for its bountiful gifts to the world, and specifically for this one.
 Thanks, Borinquen!

 The popular drink has its origins in the neighboring island of Puerto Rico, possibly its most famous export.
 The mixture of pineapple, coconut, and rum is, as a matter of fact, Puerto Rico's official beverage.

-It was the end of the 70s and Rupert Holmes unleashed upon the world his magnum opus about Piña Colada, unexciting marriages, and adulterous spouses in the age before internet dating.
+At the end of the 70s Rupert Holmes unleashed upon the world his magnum opus about Piña Colada, unexciting marriages, and adulterous spouses in the age before internet dating.
 This further cemented piña colada as one of the most famous cocktails in the world and a cultural phenomenon.

 "If you like Pina Coladas, and getting caught in the rainRupert Holmes

 If you're not into yoga, if you have half a brain